Voice

 Establishing a Voice WebSocket Connection

 Once we retrieve a session_id, token, and endpoint information, we can connect and handshake with the voice server over another secure WebSocket.
-Unlike the gateway endpoint we receive in an HTTP Get Gateway request, the endpoint received from our Voice Server Update payload does not contain a URL protocol, so some libraries may require manually prepending it with "wss://" before connecting.
-Once connected to the voice WebSocket endpoint, we can send an Opcode 0 Identify payload with our server_id, user_id, session_id, and token:
+Unlike the Gateway endpoint we receive in a Get Gateway request, the endpoint received from our Voice Server Update payload does not contain a URL protocol, so some libraries may require manually prepending it with wss:// before connecting.
+Once connected to the voice WebSocket endpoint, we can immediately send an Opcode 0 Identify payload with our server_id, user_id, session_id, and token:

 Identify Structure